 Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

-Here at The Solar Lab, we’re constantly testing new products that can make going solar easier, less expensive, and more durable.
-When it comes to solar panel ground mounts, few products have impressed us as much as the Maple Leaf Goose Mount from Maple Leaf Power Systems.
-It’s strong, sleek, and fully adjustable, but there’s one big catch… it’s only available in Canada, and ordering it means tariffs and import duties.
+Here at The Solar Lab, we’re constantly testing new products that can make going solar easier and less expensive.
+When it comes to solar panel ground mounts, few products have impressed us as much as the new Maple Leaf Goose Mount from Maple Leaf Power Systems.
+It’s strong, sleek, and fully adjustable, but there’s one big catch… it’s only available in Canada, and ordering it means paying tariffs and import duties.

-So, let’s dive into our full review to see whether this Canadian-made solar panel mount is really worth the hype (and the fees to import it).
+So, let’s dive into our full review of this Canadian-made solar panel mount to see if it's really worth the hype (and the import fees).

 First Impressions

-Maple Leaf Power Systems is a relatively new player in the renewable power world, but they’re already making a splash with their line of solar panels, batteries, inverters, and now this modular solar panel ground mounting system.
+Maple Leaf Power Systems is a relatively new player in the solar power world, but they’re already making a splash with their line of solar panels, batteries, inverters, and this new modular solar panel ground mounting system.

 You also have the option to expand this solar panel mount as wide as you want it to be.
-From a single-leg stand that just holds a couple of panels to a full-blown solar farm setup with hundreds of Goose Mount segments, it’s up to you how big or how small you want it to be.
+From a single-leg stand that just holds a maximum of four panels to a full-blown solar farm setup with hundreds of Goose Mount segments, it’s up to you how big or small you want this panel mounting system to be.

 Before we dive into everything we like and dislike about this brand-new solar panel mounting system, let’s take a quick look at the specs: